 Investing in our common stock involves a high degree of risk.
 You should carefully consider the risks and uncertainties described below together with all of the other information contained in our Annual Report on Form 10-K and this Quarterly Report on Form 10-Q, including our financial statements and the related notes appearing at the end of our Annual Report on Form 10-K and this Quarterly Report on Form 10-Q, before deciding to invest in our common stock.
-If any of the following risks actually occur, our business, prospects, operating results and financial condition could suffer materially.
+These risks, some of which have occurred and any of which may occur in the future, can have a material adverse effect on our business, prospects, operating results and financial condition.
 In such event, the trading price of our common stock could decline and you might lose all or part of your investment.
+The risks and uncertainties described below are not the only ones we face.
+Additional risks and uncertainties not presently known to us or that we presently deem less significant may also impair our business, prospects, operating results and financial condition.